You are likely accustomed to the white mouse pointer in Windows and may not have given it much thought.

 The mouse cursor that you see on your screen in Windows 10 is something that a lot of people take for granted.
-Typically it’s something that you won’t give much thought, and it’s likely that you simply accept that it looks the way that it does.
+Typically it’s something that you won’t give much thought to, and it’s likely that you simply accept that it looks the way that it does.

 But you actually have some control over the appearance of that mouse cursor, such as its color.
 Our tutorial below will show you where to find the setting that allows you to change the color of your mouse cursor.